SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 First, the interview will ask what type of feedback you want to view.
 If you set up GitHub integration, you can see a full list of feedback associated with some GitHub issue.
 If the user agreed to provide you access to their full answers, you'll be able to see the session id, and have a button that lets you enter a shared session of that user's interview.

-The other option is for reviews, which will show all of scores given to an interview, and all of the written feedback for an interview as well.
+The other option is for reviews, which will show all of the scores given to an interview, and all of the written feedback for an interview as well.

 :::note Under development